 The golf club tubes store away inside your main bag when it isn’t in use, and it’s perfect for those times when you’re practicing your short game.
-It’s certainly not as practical as the Madewell bag for some applications, but 23 balls are usually more than enough if you’re just chipping around or getting some sand trap work in.
+It’s certainly not as practical as the Madewell bag for some applications.
+But 23 balls are enough for short game drills.

 - The grabbing mechanism is high quality, and the Practice Stick grabs and releases your balls with ease